 What is most significant about electrical systems however is that the national electrical code [NEC] is not retroactive, and therefore many residential systems do not comply with the latest safety standards?
 Regardless, we are not electricians and in compliance with our standards of practice we only test a representative number of switches and outlets and do not perform load calculations to determine if the supply meets the demand.
 Electrical conductors run in walls and attics beneath insulation and are therefore not visible for inspection.
-In the interest of safety, we record every visible electrical deficiency and recommend an evaluation by a licensed electrician before the close of escrow.
-Ground fault and arc fault protection is also recommended in the interest of safety and should be tested periodically going forward since they frequently fail with no indication that the safety feature of them is no longer functional.
+In the interest of safety, we record every visible electrical deficiency and recommended in the interest of safety and should be tested periodically going forward since they frequently fail with no indication that the safety feature of them is no longer functional.